SlimBloodworth/Udemy-Web-Dev-Bootcamp-2023/README.md

 - (13 % 5) ** 2
 - 200 + 0/0

+- ***Section 14: Coding Exercise 15***

+The Challenge: Define 2 variables, one called myLuckyNumber and set the value to 37, the other called octopusLimbs and set the value to 8.

 ### ***The Projects***

 The projects can be viewed on the [course projects page](https://slimbloodworth.github.io/Udemy-Web-Dev-Bootcamp-2023/course-projects.html).